john-clark/EnderCNC/docs/index.md

 **Converting a Proven Motion Platform into a Precision CNC System**

 The Ender 3 is a well-understood, mechanically consistent motion platform.
 Ender3CNC transforms it into a capable desktop CNC machine — not as a novelty conversion, but as a deliberate, mechanically considered upgrade.
+We want to save machines from the landfill and give them a new purpose.

 This manual provides a structured, engineering-focused pathway to convert a standard Ender 3 (or Ender 3 Pro) into a rigid, repeatable CNC platform using: